Best Dublin Itinerary: Top Things to Do in 24 Hours

 Where to Eat in Dublin

 The hostel is located right in the middle of the city, so there are several places to eat nearby.
 There is a grocery store as well.
-For breakfast, I went to the small nearest cafe one day called Laine My Love, where I had the best oatmeal with nuts and raspberry jam.
-Recommend trying it.
+For breakfast, I went to the small nearest cafe called Laine, My Love, where I had the best oatmeal with nuts and raspberry jam.
+It’s worth a try if you’re in Dublin!
+For dinner, I went to the Thai restaurant, which is located across the street from the hostel, which is called Thai Spice, and the meal there was very delicious as well.

 where to eat in Dublin